 Simply run the migrate command in the heroku environment with

 heroku run.
 This avoids any configuration errors of running from your local environment

 Run the heroku psql command and run the “list tables” command.

 Error: no pg_hba.conf entry for host…, SSL OFF

 Error: The server does not support SSL connections

-    How do you set up your local machine to support SSL??
+This will not work correctly unless you set up your local computer to support ssl in the migration.
 You could get a certificate and configure your sequelize config to use that BUT theres an easier way.

 ERROR: SequelizeConnectionRefusedError: connect ECONNREFUSED 127.0.0.1:5432

 It’s quite possible you forgot to push your code to heroku.
 Make sure you

 git push heroku master!!!